 Babes in Christ are actually the believers who remain carnal or ungodly in their thinking after a long time of being born again.
-They are those who refuse to constantly and increasingly put off their old ways of thinking and living and put on the new ways of thinking and living according to that of Christ (1 Cor.
+They are those who refuse to constantly and increasingly put off their old ways of thinking and living and put on new ways of thinking and living according to that of Christ (1 Cor.
 3:1-4).

-We cannot truly claim that the Church is growing if we are only increasing in size, number, material prosperity, mental or intellectual knowledge of God, spiritual gifting, or acquisition of earthly possessions, but not becoming more and more like Christ in our thoughts, perceptions, actions, values, virtues, conduct or lifestyle.
+We cannot truly claim that the Church is growing if we are only increasing in size, number, material prosperity, mental or intellectual or mental knowledge of God, spiritual gifting, or acquisition of earthly possessions, but not becoming more and more like Christ in our thoughts, perceptions, actions, values, virtues, conduct or lifestyle.

 This is true spiritual growth!

 Prayer: My Dear Heavenly Father, I am so excited to know that my spirit is already completely redeemed and that my soul and body will be fully redeemed at the coming of Jesus Christ.
-Help me Holy Spirit to increasingly renew my mind and discipline my body while waiting for the physical return or revelation of my Lord Jesus Christ, in Jesus’ name.
+Help me Holy Spirit to renew my mind and discipline my body continually while waiting for the physical return or revelation of my Lord Jesus Christ, in Jesus’ name.
 Amen.